Mario Vellani Marchi caricature of Anna Pavlova (1881-1931)

 Description

 Mario Vellani Marchi caricature of Anna Pavlova (1881-1931), the great Russian ballerina from the early 20th century, depicted in a ink caricature on paper by painter Mario Vellani Marchi (1895-1979).
 Above on the left, a pencil writes "Anna Pavlova."
 Below on the right, the artist's signature.
-The sheet is in good condition, without folds, with clear edges, and is presented in a black mount with an acetate mask.
+The sheet is in good condition, without creases, with clear edges, and is presented in a black matte with an acetate mask.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated from the reign of Napoleon, who imposed a style heavily inspired by Roman and Greek ornamentation.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details